-So, whether you are designing a dedicated home office, a built-for-purpose garden room, or small study space in the corner of your living room, we've got you covered with our home office design ideas and tips to help you create a space you (almost) won't want to leave...
+So, whether you have a dedicated home office or you just haul up in the corner of your living room, we've got you covered with our home office ideas and tips to help you create a space you (almost) won't want to leave...

 1. Keep your home office multi-purpose

 If you home is slightly on the small side, having a space that is purely dedicated to working from home, may seem like an impossible dream.
-But just because you don’t have an extra room to turn into a home office, that doesn’t mean you can’t squeeze in a small desk and some essential office storage into your bedroom or living room.
+But just because you don’t have an extra room to turn into a home office, that doesn’t mean you can’t squeeze in a small desk and some essential home office storage into your bedroom or living room.
 When you aren’t WFH the space could double up as a sideboard or a dressing table.